 If you have a rooted Christmas tree growing in a container, it may need top dressing with fresh compost or re-potting altogether.
 Choose a pot one size larger than the one it is already in and use ericaceous compost.

 If you plan to bring it indoors, wait until the last minute as pine trees don’t take kindly to hot, centrally heated interiors.
-For best results with how to keep a Christmas tree alive, place it away from radiators and open fires and return it outside as soon as you can.
+To keep a Christmas tree alive as long as possible, place it away from radiators and open fires and return it outside as soon as you can.

 Top tip: Save fallen pine needles and use them as a mulch around acid-loving plants such as blueberries, rhododendrons and azaleas.